antaldaniel/reprex/content/authors/daniel_antal/_index.md

 Daniel has been writing code since childhood, learned the early foundations of AI in the last century, and today I advise C-level executives on navigating modern AI challenges.
 His focus: transforming messy, incomplete, or biased data into a reliable foundation—because without clean data, even the best algorithms fail.

-Across Europe, whether on stage at AI conferences, in boardrooms, or at hackathons, I share practical insights on how organizations can create real value with AI.
+Across Europe, whether on stage at AI conferences, in boardrooms, or at hackathons, he shares practical insights on how organizations can create real value with AI.

 👉 If your algorithm doesn’t have clean data, [Reprex](https://reprex.nl/) can fix it—or find the right data for you.